With the Fire on High

-With the Fire on High is a young adult novel by Elizabeth Acevedo, published May 7, 2019 by Quill Tree Books.
+With the Fire on High is a young adult novel by Elizabeth Acevedo, published May 7, 2019 by Quill Tree Books, an imprint of HarperCollins.

 Reception

 The book received starred reviews from Booklist, School Library Journal, The Horn Book, and Publishers Weekly, as well as positive reviews from Kirkus, The Washington Post, The New York Times, NPR, and Entertainment Weekly.

 Publishers Weekly, School Library Journal, The Horn Book, Chicago Public Library, and NPR named it one of the best books of the year.

 The audiobook received a starred review from Booklist.